ScottON/ScottON/_projects/2021-05-11-marketing-experience.md

 >**“*I've known Scott for some time and have seen his work.
 He has a great understanding of copywriting principles and is a very helpful, charming, easy-going guy, making it a pleasure to chat and work with him.
 Definitely a copywriter you should keep on your radar!*"** – Victor Mutta, Lead Copywriter at UnfairCopy

 >**“*My relationship with Scott has been an incredible asset for my business.
-Every time I implement his suggestions, the results are mind-blowing*”** – Jonathan Beaudoin-S, Chief Marketing Consultant at Bonaventure & Associates
+Every time I implement his suggestions, the results are mind-blowing!*”** – Jonathan Beaudoin-S, Chief Marketing Consultant at Bonaventure & Associates

 ## Find out how I can grow your business
 ### Send me a message about your project and I'll get back to you asap!